1 Corinthians 14:10: There are, perhaps, a great many kinds of languages in the world, and no kind is without meaning.

 Everybody learns differently, but all of the things below were very useful to me:

-3) I have recently become a total fan of language learning apps.
+5) Which course you choose doesn’t matter so much.
+The best method is the one you stick with.
+I have recently become a fan of language learning apps.
 They seem to be a great starting point.
 Some of them are quite playful and addictive which is what you need.
-The exact method of instruction isn’t so important, but language learning needs to be fun in order for people to stick to it.
+Learning needs to be fun in order for people to stick to it.
 I have heard people who used a language learning app having basic conversations!

-4) The apps probably won’t get you to full proficiency.
+6) The apps probably won’t get you to full proficiency.
 So listen to language learning podcasts.
 I often listen to one when I go for a walk or a cycle.
 If nobody can hear you: Repeat out loud what you learn.
+Regularity in your language learning is key.

 9) Immerse yourself in the language by listening to the radio.
 You can download the Tunein or Simple Radio app to your smartphone and listen to a radio station in almost any language.
 Find music you like in your target language.